mrpotatosanta/bo1-zombies-autosplitter/README.md

    - Double-click "Scriptable Auto Splitter"
    - Browse... next to "Script Path" > `bo1 autosplitter.asl`
    - Confirm "Start," "Split," and "Reset" boxes are all checked
-   - Choose when splits occur in the Advanced section (Hover over the checkbox for more info)
+   - In the "Advanced" section, choose your preferred split timing (hover over the checkbox for more info)
    - Click OK on both windows
    - Save Layout
 7. Edit Splits: